cerb/cerb.github.io/_docs/getting_started/webhooks.md

 Many modern apps and services provide **webhooks**[^webhooks] for real-time _"push notifications"_ about events.
 These notifications are usually simple HTTP POSTs[^http-post] with either request parameters or JSON/XML payloads that are sent to a URL you provide.
 This is in contrast to the less efficient _"pull"_ approach, where a service is constantly polled at regular intervals to check for new changes.

 With Cerb's [webhooks plugin](/docs/plugins/cerb.webhook) you can build powerful automation behaviors in response to webhooks, entirely from your web browser, and without writing custom code or plugins.
 Each _webhook listener_ is given a unique URL that is assigned to a specific [bot](/docs/bots) behavior.
 With that URL in hand, you can simply paste it into the appropriate field in whatever service you're integrating with.
-By default, these URLs don't require any authentication, but you can enforce any authentication you need within the bot behavior.
+By default, these URLs don't require authentication, but you can enforce any authentication method you need within the bot behavior.

 Here are some common webhook integrations: